Thank you for your interest in the Citizens’ Police Academy. The below information should assist you in deciding if you would like to participate.

 Courses include: patrol function, K-9 programs, property crimes, gang enforcement, narcotics investigation, crime prevention, firearms, court process, DUI investigations, traffic law, investigations and defensive tactics.

-Participants will be given an opportunity to ride with a patrol officer from one of the agencies for a maximum four-hour period.
+Participants will be given an opportunity to ride with a patrol officer from one of the agencies for a maximum three-hour period.
 Participants are required to attend all classes however, the Academy Staff may grant excused absences on a case-by-case basis.

 Our commitment is to provide the best possible instruction for each topic.
 Instructors will include members of the Longview Police, Kelso Police and the Cowlitz County Sheriff’s Office, as well as other members of the local criminal justice community.